keystonejs/keystone-classic/test/e2e/README.md

             --env chrome-linux32, if you are on a linux 32-bit system --env chrome-mac32, if you are on a mac system --env chrome-win32, if you are on a windows system

+          For browser compatibility, see http://www.seleniumhq.org/about/platforms.jsp#browsers

         - Make sure that you have a local mongo instance running.
         - Make sure that port 3000 is available; if not please tell the e2e server what port it should bind to.
 For example, to use port 9999 do the following (in a bash shell):

             export KEYSTONEJS_PORT=9999

+        - Make sure to:

+            export KEYSTONE_PREBUILD_ADMIN=true

     Running in your local environment using all defaults (good to do before doing a commit):